wheelercj/Drumline/README.md

 A simple browser extension for managing your time on websites of your choice.

-- track your time on specific domains
+- track your time on specific sites
 - set daily time limits
 - block sites during chosen times of each day, or indefinitely